Researchers photograph ‘micro-monster’ organisms living in Loch Ness

 This year marks 90 years since adventurer Sir Edward Mountain and his team of 20 explorers became the first “watchers” of the fabled Loch Ness monster that is said to inhabit the water.

-The new project follows the Loch Ness Centre’s latest giant search of the water as it continues in its pursuit of uncovering the loch’s mysteries.
+The new project follows the Loch Ness Centre’s latest giant search of the water as it continues pursuit towards uncovering the loch’s mysteries.

 As part of the recent search, a hydrophone was used to listen for mysterious sounds echoing from the depths of the loch.